Exploring the Use of Autonomous Unmanned Vehicles for Supporting Power Grid Operations: Numerical Simulation

 \section{Numerical Simulation}

 In this section, we present the numerical simulation results of the proposed algorithm.
 The optimization problems are implemented in MATLAB and solved using the Gurobi solver, utilizing 12 available processor threads.
-The simulations are performed on a regular laptop with Intel\textsuperscript{\textregistered} CPU @ 2.60 GHz and 16 GB of RAM.
-We mainly use the IEEE 14-bus system to show the numerical performance, with additional test cases used to demonstrate the scalability and computational efficiency of the proposed algorithm.
-Accordingly, the 14-bus test case which includes 20 transmission lines and 5 conventional generators, is applied to model the power systems.
+The simulations are performed on a regular laptop with an Intel CPU @ 2.60 GHz and 16 GB of RAM.
+We mainly use the IEEE 14-bus system to show the numerical performance, with additional test cases to demonstrate the scalability and computational efficiency of the proposed algorithm.
+Accordingly, the 14-bus test case, which includes 20 transmission lines and 5 conventional generators, is applied to model the power systems.
 For the transportation model, we construct a synthetic 14-node interconnected network that overlays with the power system, with weights randomly assigned between 1 and 12.
-The use of random weights makes the models more versatile, while the costs are designed such that neither generation nor travel costs dominate the objective terms for vehicles in \eqref{eq:tractable_a}.
-To better display the connections and weights, the transportation network topology is reorganized slightly, as shown in Fig. \ref{fig:transportation}.
-A linear generation cost function is used for both generators and autonomous vehicles, each with different cost coefficients.
+The use of random weights makes the models more versatile, while the costs are designed such that neither generation nor travel costs dominates the objective terms for vehicles in \eqref{eq:tractable_a}.
+To better display the connections and weights (in blue), the transportation network topology is slightly reorganized, as shown in Fig. \ref{fig:transportation}.
+A linear generation cost function is used for both the generators and the autonomous vehicles, each with different cost coefficients.
 For the numerical simulation, we assume the system has three groups of autonomous vehicles (e.g., vehicle fleets) ready for dispatch.
-The vehicles are grouped like this to ensure that the total generation capacity of autonomous vehicles is comparable to that of traditional generators.
-For simplicity, we refer to these groups of vehicles simply as ``vehicles'', and thus ${\cal{V}} = \{a,b,c\}$.
-From the time of consideration, these vehicles are located at buses 2, 7, and 12, and can be navigated to provide power generation with enough battery state of charge.
+This ensures that the total generation capacity of the autonomous vehicles is comparable to that of traditional generators.
+For simplicity, we refer to these groups as ``vehicles,'' and thus ${\cal{V}} = \{a,b,c\}$.
+At the time of consideration, these vehicles are located at buses 2, 7, and 12, and they can be navigated to provide power generation with enough battery state of charge.